Policy, Organisation and Rules

 2.2.2.3 All adults in the Scouts have a responsibility to comply with data protection law when handling or dealing with any personal data.
 However, ultimate responsibility for ensuring that adequate data protection systems are in place, lies with the relevant charity trustees as follows:

-2. at local level, the local Trustee Boards, as the charity's Trustees, are responsible for ensuring that adequate data protection systems are in place for their respective local Scout units.
+- at local level, the local Scout unit's Trustee Board, as the charity's Trustees, is responsible for ensuring that adequate data protection systems are in place.

-2.2.2.4 Whilst the charity Trustees and Trustee Boards are responsible for ensuring that adequate data protection systems are in place, each adult operating within the Scouts whether as staff, members or volunteers are also responsible for ensuring that they handle all personal data in compliance with those procedures and the law.
+2.2.2.4 Whilst the charity Trustees and Trustee Boards are responsible for ensuring that adequate data protection systems are in place, each adult operating within the Scouts, whether as staff or volunteer, is also responsible for ensuring that they handle all personal data in compliance with those procedures and the law.

-2.2.2.5 All adult members of The Scout Association are required to have at least one unique e-mail address i.e., not one shared with another person or persons.
-This unique e-mail address must be recorded on Compass.
+2.2.2.5 All adult members of The Scout Association are required to have at least one unique e-mail address for example not one shared with another person or persons.
+This unique e-mail address must be recorded on the membership system.
 This unique e-mail address may be in addition to any shared email address, such as may be in place for shared roles.

 2.2.2.7 In compliance with the six key principles of the GDPR (Article 5), personal data in the Scouts must be: